chrismo/casegen/README.md

 ## FAQ

-_I don't get any output when I try your sample input file?_

-Make sure there's a newline at the end of your data.
-In the above example input file, make sure the last line is "-------\n" not "--------"

 How can I use this lib inside another Ruby file, instead of having a separate input file?

 sample.rb: